Billionaire Profile

 In-Depth Profile

-Edward Perry Bass was born on September 10, 1945, in Fort Worth, Texas.
-He is the second of four sons.
-His father, Perry Richardson Bass, was an advisor and later partner of his uncle, Sid W. Richardson, starting in the 1930s.
-Bass attended Phillips Academy and graduated from Yale University in 1967 with a bachelor's degree in administrative science.
-He briefly served in the United States Coast Guard and studied for a master's degree in architecture at Yale, though he did not complete the degree.
+Edward Perry "Ed" Bass was born on September 10, 1945, in Fort Worth, Texas.
+He is the son of Perry R. Bass, an oil magnate, and Nancy Lee Bass.
+Ed is one of four brothers, including Lee Marshall Bass, Sid Richardson Bass, and Robert Muse Bass.
+The family's wealth originated from their uncle, Sid W. Richardson, who left each brother $2.8 million.
+Ed attended Phillips Academy and graduated from Yale University in 1967 with a degree in administrative science.
+He also studied architecture at Yale but did not complete his master's degree.

 Rise to Success